yusinto/react-site-nav/README.md

     fontFamily="Helvetica, sans-serif"
     contentBackground="#fff" /* Applies to all content groups */
     contentColor="#323232" /* Applies to all content groups */
-    contentTop="0" /* Adjusts the distance between ContentGroups and the root item */ breakpoint="768" /* Show site nav at this breakpoint */ debug={false} /* Keep ContentGroups open to make debugging easier */
+    contentTop="0" /* Adjusts the distance between ContentGroups and root items */ breakpoint="768" /* Show site nav at this breakpoint */ debug={false} /* Keep ContentGroups open to make debugging easier */
   >